 Healthy Corner Stores NL

-84% of our communities do not have a full-service grocery store, and rely heavily on their corner stores for food.
-This project was created to improve the offering of healthy, affordable food in such communities, by enhancing the selection of food in rural corner stores.
+8 in 10 communities in our province do not have a supermarket, and rely heavily on offerings at their local corner store for groceries.
+This project was created to improve the offering of healthy, affordable food in corner stores in these communities.

 The Need for Healthy Corner Stores in NL

-With so many people in Newfoundland & Labrador relying on corner stores for food, Food First NL is aiming to make it good business sense for corner stores to improve their selection of healthy, affordable, higher-quality food.
+With so many people in Newfoundland & Labrador relying on corner stores for food, this project aims to make it good business sense for corner stores to improve their selection of healthy, affordable, higher-quality food.

 Pilot Project: Careen’s Convinience